LucidJun/DREAM/docs/descriptions/personal.rst

 4. Create a pull request (optional)
 -----------------------------------

-If you would like to contribute to dream growth, remember to add a pull request on our GitHub page with your feature implementation.
+If you would like to contribute to DREAM growth, remember to add a pull request on our GitHub page with your feature implementation.

-To add your feature to dream complete the following steps:
+To add your feature to DREAM complete the following steps:

-1. Fork dream's Development branch
+1. Fork DREAM's Development branch

 2. Add your feature implementation to `/dream/feature_extraction/features.py <https://github.com/fraunhoferportugal/dream/blob/development/dream/feature_extraction/features.py>`_